aymanElkhouly/ClipBoard/README.md

 # ClipBoard
-clipBorad  Module to helpin you to read &amp; write data  From-To   System ClipBorad
+clipborad  Module helping you to read &amp; write data  (From --- To)   System ClipBorad